mackorone/mackorone.github.io/_posts/2023-08-19-2023-napa-valley-triathlon.md

 #### Discussion

-{% include note.html
-  text="It's been more than four months since this race.
-I meant to write this sooner... oh, well."
-%}

 Back in April, David and I raced the Alpha Win Napa Valley 70.3.
 The race kicked my butt: the swim was freezing cold, the bike was super hilly ([>4000ft of climbing](https://www.strava.com/routes/2984141782536596214) over 56